caioarantes/ravi-qgis-plugin/README.md

 ### 7. Save Options
 ![7](/media/results7.png)
+![71](/media/results71.png)
 - Save the time series data in spreasheet format (CSV).

-![71](/media/results71.png)

-- To save the time series plot image, open it in the browser to enable the download option.
+- To save the time series as image, open it in the browser to enable the download option.

 ### 8. NASA POWER Precipitation
 ![8](/media/results8.png)
 - Add monthly precipitation data from NASA POWER for cross-variable comparisons.
+- Save the precipitation data in spreasheet format (CSV).

 ### 9. Clear All Loaded Layers
 ![9](/media/results9.png)